CentaurusInfra/fornax-serverless/doc/fornax_setup.md

 pull-image-on-create: false
 ```

-notes: Note: The default endpoints are now deprecated and the runtime endpoint should always be set instead.
+Notes: The default endpoints are now deprecated and the runtime endpoint should always be set instead.

 #### 2.5.2 Check Containerd State
 ```script